18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Red Brick Effect Wall Tiles

-7. Dark Slate Effect Porcelain for Floors
+7. Dark Slate Effect Porcelain for the Floor

 Industrial bathroom floor tiled with large format dark slate effect porcelain tiles, featuring concrete walls and exposed pipes.